LasAtt/mitsuha/frontend-backup/README.md

 ## Debugging the App

-You can debug the running app right in IntelliJ IDEA Ultimate using its built-in JavaScript debugger.
+You can debug the running components.app right in IntelliJ IDEA Ultimate using its built-in JavaScript debugger.
 The IDE will run a new instance of Chrome and attach a debugger to it.

-Start your app by running `npm start`.
+Start your components.app by running `npm start`.
 Put the breakpoints in your Kolin code.
 Then select `Debug in Chrome` from the list of run/debug configurations on the top-right and click the green debug icon or press `^D` on macOS or `F9` on Windows and Linux to start debugging.

 Currently, debugging is supported only in IntelliJ IDEA Ultimate 2017.3.